MischaU8/yumyum/display/focus-object-in-outliner_hZ4Ulc3ZfqY.md

-yum yum Floyd here with a quick look at the focus object and outliner command and plasticity to quickly locate the selected object in the outliner hover your cursor over the outliner and press the forward slash or period key the
+yum yum Floyd here with a quick look at the focus object and outliner command in Plasticity to quickly locate the selected object in the outliner hover your cursor over the outliner and press the forward slash or period key the